Education

 Research Interests & Fields of Study

 James Coleman works on the literature and culture of Italy between the 14th and 18th centuries.
-His first monograph, entitled A Sudden Frenzy: Improvisation, Orality, and Power in Early Modern Italy (2022, University of Toronto Press), explores the intellectual and cultural history of improvisation and oral poetry in Renaissance Italy, examining the rich interplay between the classicizing culture of Italian Renaissance humanism and the improvisational performance tradition that constituted one of the most popular forms of entertainment.
+His first monograph, entitled A Sudden Frenzy: Improvisation, Orality, and Power in Renaissance Italy (2022, University of Toronto Press), explores the intellectual and cultural history of improvisation and oral poetry in Renaissance Italy, examining the rich interplay between the classicizing culture of Italian Renaissance humanism and the improvisational performance tradition that constituted one of the most popular forms of entertainment.
+His book won the 2023 American Association of Teachers of Italian Book Award in the First Book category, and received Honorable Mention in the First Book category for the 2022 American Association of Italian Studies Book Prize

 Coleman is now working on a new book project, tentatively entitled Reading Archipelagos: Italian Humanism and Renaissance Books of Islands.
 The project, supported by a 2019-2020 residential fellowship at Villa I Tatti, the Harvard University Center for Italian Renaissance Studies in Florence, focuses on the category of books known as the isolari (Books of Islands).
 This genre, which emerged in 15th-century Italy and remained popular well into the 17th century, offered a shifting combination of visual and textual representations of islands, maps and navigational aids, travel narratives and advice for wayfarers, archaeology and epigraphy, poetry and mythology, ancient history and current events, natural history and ethnography.